Saw off the branch we’re sitting on

 Furthermore, the solution to financing transport companies does not lie within the companies themselves, for three reasons: they provide services to the whole community, in public transport it is the supply drives demand, and companies are already struggling.

 According to the Association du transport urbain du Québec, this year alone, transport companies in Quebec have an operating deficit of 563 million.
-In this context, we have to worry about the minister’s desire to “rationalize” public transit spending2an exercise that will necessarily lead to service cuts, which would be a major setback.
+In this context, we have to worry regarding the minister’s desire to “rationalize” public transit spending2an exercise that will necessarily lead to service cuts, which would be a major setback.

 Small calculation.
 At home, at the Société de transport de l’Outaouais (STO), if we cut all administrative salaries (all that is not directly related to the service offer), we would save 8.1 millions of dollars.
 This year, the deficit associated with the drop in ridership is $9.7 million.

 My little finger tells me it’s the same with most transport companies.
 So as not to cut too much into the current offer, they will therefore postpone projects.
-Make no mistake about it, this will amount just as much to a compression in the service offer.
+Make no mistake regarding it, this will amount just as much to a compression in the service offer.
 Projects are tomorrow’s offer.

 In public transit, when you want to increase ridership, there is no secret: you have to improve the offer.
 It is the frequency and amplitude of the service that determines the utilization rates.
 Supply determines demand, pretty much nothing else.

-We could have luxury buses, free, where we are served a drink during the transport, people would only use it if there is a high frequency, if they can do like with the metro, if show up there without even looking at the schedule, because they know what service is available.
+We might have luxury buses, free, where we are served a drink during the transport, people would only use it if there is a high frequency, if they can do like with the metro, if show up there without even looking at the schedule, because they know what service is available.

 The offer can be redesigned to adapt to people’s new habits, but it should not be reduced.
 Decreasing supply would be the equivalent of sawing off the branch we are sitting on.